mariapacana/openhatch/opensource.md

 * In October: started working with GNOME OPW and Wikimedia.

 #### What is [OPW](https://wiki.gnome.org/OutreachProgramForWomen) and [GSOC](http://www.mediawiki.org/wiki/Google_Summer_of_Code_2014)?
-* Full-time internships with spe
+* Full-time, 4-month internships with different OSS organizations.
+* OPW is targeted at women, and GSOC for full-time students.
+* Before you apply, you must find a mentor and make a small contribution.

 #### What is Free and Open Source Software?
 * Free software meets the four freedoms: